 The government tries to avoid deflation.
 Like high inflation, too-deep deflation can destabilize the economy.

-The government will usually launch a loose economic policy (expansionary economic policy) to get out of deflation.
-From the fiscal side, governments can lower tax rates or increase their spending.
+To avoid deflation, the government usually launches a loose economic policy (expansionary economic policy).
+From the fiscal side, governments can lower tax rates or increase spending.

-On the monetary side, the central bank can choose options: cut interest rates, lower the reserve requirement ratio, or buy government securities through open market operations.
-That is all to increase the money supply circulating in the economy.
+On the monetary side, the central bank can choose to cut interest rates, lower the reserve requirement ratio, or buy government securities through open market operations.
+These actions increase the money supply circulating in the economy.

 The expansionary economic policy seeks to push up prices through its effect on aggregate demand.
 An increase in demand will push prices up.

-Say, the central bank cuts interest rates to stimulate demand for goods and services.
-Lower interest rates mean cheaper new borrowings.
-This encourages households to apply for new loans to finance several products, especially durable goods.
+Say the central bank cuts interest rates to stimulate demand for goods and services.
+Lower interest rates mean cheaper new borrowings, which encourages households to apply for new loans to finance several products, especially durable goods.

 As demand increased, producers responded by intensifying their production facilities.
 If demand gets more robust, they increase output by buying capital goods, developing new facilities, and recruiting new workers.